catamphetamine/webpack-isomorphic-tools/README.md

 ### Cannot find module

-If encountered when run on server, this error means that the `require()`d path doesn't exist in the filesystem (all the `require()`d must exist in the filesystem when run on server).
+If encountered when run on server, this error means that the `require()`d path doesn't exist in the filesystem (all the `require()`d assets must exist in the filesystem when run on server).
 If encountered during Webpack build, this error means that the `require()`d path is absent from `webpack-stats.json`.

 ### SyntaxError: Unexpected token ILLEGAL